 Zucchini with Mint

-This simple zucchini recipe is adapted from a Sicilian classic.
-It’s welcome in late summer or early fall, when zucchini and mint are abundant.
+This simple preparation of zucchini with mint is adapted from a Sicilian classic.
+It’s welcome in late summer or early fall, when both are abundant.
 Photos by Hannah Kaminsky.

 Serves: 6 to 8